Medway Insights Project: Violence Related Harms Caused to Young People through Substance Use and/or Distribution

 Approach & Outcome

 Online surveys and interviews were conducted to gather relevant information from stakeholders.
-TONIC received 21 responses to the survey and conducted 25 in-depth interviews.
-The information captured via these methods, was used to inform TONIC’s response to each of the three research aims.
+TONIC received input from over 40 professionals, which was used to inform responses to each of the three research aims.
 TONIC produced a detailed report, with a corresponding slideshow presentation, comprising of findings from the following activities:

-Open-source data analysis: Datasets depicting the types and volumes of violence associated with drugs and alcohol in Medway and the areas in which these are clustered were analysed.
-The available data enabled analysis on some risk factors, such as gang involvement, sexual exploitation, substance misuse and hospital admission data.
-However relational analysis could not be conducted due to the sparsity in available data sources.
+Open-source data analysis: Datasets uncovering the types and volumes of violence associated with drugs and alcohol across Medway were analysed.
+The available data enabled analysis of some risk factors, such as gang involvement, sexual exploitation, substance misuse and hospital admission.

 Service mapping: Through survey information and meetings with professionals in the local area, a provision map in Medway was produced, supplemented by online research, which highlighted type of service, target cohort, and potential gaps in provision.
-This identified numerous local statutory and third sector services delivering in this area.
+This identified numerous local statutory and third sector services in the area.

 Recommendations: As a result of the findings, TONIC proposed a series of recommendations, some of which were generalised such as suggestions for future data sharing and analysis, while other were specifically to be considered by youth service provision, the wider youth justice system, and police.